 No!

-Discover how It's Kind of a Funny Story is rated on popular platforms like IMDb, Metacritic, and TMDb.
-Explore audience and critic scores to see how this movie ranks among the best.
+See how It's Kind of a Funny Story is rated across major platforms like IMDb, Metacritic, and TMDb.
+Compare audience scores and critic reviews to understand where It's Kind of a Funny Story stands among top-rated movies in its genre.

 63